kaixinguor/CarND-Vehicle-Detection/writeup.md

  `sklearn.svm.LinearSVC` is used for training and test.

- The total feature length is 8460.
+ The total feature length is 8460 (Each channel contains `1764` HOG features, `32*32=1024` color spatial features and `32` color histogram features.
+So three channels contain in total `(1764+1024+32)*3=8460`).
 Test accuracy is 98%.

-Finally, trained classifer together with normalization information and parameter setting are saved in the file `./output_images/car_clf.pkl` for later use.
+Finally, the trained classifer, normalization information and parameters are saved in the file `./output_images/car_clf.pkl` for later use.

 ###Sliding Window Search

+The code for this part is in the file `./car_detect.py`.

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-The sliding window search is implemented in the function `slide_window()` in the file `./car_detect.py`.
+The sliding window search is implemented in the function `slide_window()` in the file `./car_detect.py` in lines 39 through 79.
+The search process will generate a list of box by moving a window (the size of the window is set in the parameter `xy_window`) from left to right, from top to bottom.
+The step of moving is specified by the parameter `xy_overlap`.
+An overlap of `0.5` means `50%` overlapping; `0.25` means `75%` overlapping between neighboring windows.

-This function accepts window size and overlapping ratio as parameters.
-It can also search a part of the image depending on the parameters of `x_start_stop` and `y_start_stop`.
-The overlapping ratio is generally set to `0.5`.
+This function can limit searching within a part of the image depending on the parameters of `x_start_stop` and `y_start_stop`.

+In the experiment the overlapping is set to `75%`.

-In order to capture car with different sizes, I use a multi-scale sliding window search to find candidate windows.
-The code is in lines 10 through 37 in the function `car_detect()` in the file `./car_detect.py`.
+In order to capture cars with different sizes, I use a multi-scale sliding window search to find candidate windows.
+The code is in lines 11 through 33 in the function `car_detect()` in the file `./car_detect.py`.

 I use four kinds of window size `[80,96,112,128]` by trial and test.
 I plot different sizes of box in the test images and compare them with different sizes of cars.

-In order to reduct the comparison, I restrict the range of search for each of them.
-The idea is that the car appeared in the middle of image tend to be smaller than the car appeared in the bottom of the image.
-So I only search a part of the image accoring to the window size.
+In order to reduce the computation of sliding window and reject potentially false positives, I limit the search area in the parameter `y_start_stops`.
+The idea is that the cars appeared in the middle of the image tend to be smaller than those appeared in the bottom of the image.
+So we the effective searching area needs to be adaptive to the window size.

 The multi-scale windows I used look like this: